edgexfoundry/device-usb-camera/docs/guides/SimpleStartupGuide.md

 Unless the device service is configured to stream video from the camera automatically, a `StartStreaming` command must be sent to the device service.

 There are two types of options:
-- The options that start with 'Input' as a prefix are used for camera configuration, such as specifying the image size and pixel format.
+- The options that start with `Input` as a prefix are used for camera configuration, such as specifying the image size and pixel format.
-- The options that start with "Output" as a prefix are used for video output configuration, such as specifying aspect ratio and quality.
+- The options that start with `Output` as a prefix are used for video output configuration, such as specifying aspect ratio and quality.

 These options can be passed in through Object value when calling StartStreaming.